punchplatform/kooker/README.md

 make credentials
 ```

-Then, open your navigator and browse to the `ARTEFACT SERVER` url and import the provided example artifacts `examples/test-parsers-1.0.0-artefact.zip` by clicking on the `Upload artifacts` button
+Then, open your navigator and browse to the `ARTIFACTS SERVER` url and import the provided example artifacts `examples/test-parsers-1.0.0-artifact.zip` by clicking on the `Upload artifacts` button

 Finally, execute your punchline using the command below: